iamsergio/vscode-workspace-gen/README.md

 - `per_os_output_filenames` Allows to generate output for each operating system.
 Each file is potentially different, due to usage of `gen.os`
 This option is incompatible with `output_filename`.

+## Convenience for Qt

+If you passed `--features qt` to `cargo install`, you have some convenience options regarding Qt.
+For now, it adds:
+- `--download_qtnatvis` Downloads the `qt6.natvis`, which contains pretty printers for debugging Qt.

 ![Build](https://github.com/iamsergio/vscode-workspace-gen/actions/workflows/tests.yml/badge.svg)</br>
 ![Build](https://github.com/iamsergio/vscode-workspace-gen/actions/workflows/sanitizers.yml/badge.svg)</br>